Zedonkay/Malloc/README.md

 *   **Performance Optimization**: Techniques to minimize fragmentation and improve throughput.
 *   **System Programming**: Interacting with the operating system (e.g., `sbrk`) to manage the heap.
 *   **Debugging**: Identifying and resolving complex memory-related bugs.

-## Contributing

-This repository is primarily for demonstrating my personal solution to the Malloc Lab.
-However, if you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-(Optional: Add a license section if you have a specific license for your code.
-E.g., MIT License)

-## Contact

-[Your Name] - [Your Email/LinkedIn Profile]

-Feel free to connect with me if you have any questions or feedback!